 Discover competitions worldwide via our Job Search Page.
-Students are welcome to consult with MECC to help them prepare competition applications.
+Students are welcome to consult with Peabody Career Services staff when preparing competition applications.

 Students who win competition prizes should be aware that the US government considers such awards to be taxable income.
 A prize will not reduce a student’s Peabody funded scholarship unless the prize is a full-tuition scholarship.
 Nonetheless, if a prize alters a student’s demonstrated financial need, then federally funded need-based aid may be affected.